 If you’re an active investor, stocks comprise a significant portion of your financial portfolio.
 But the stock market is volatile.
 If you’re lucky, knowledgeable, or both, you can make a killing.
 If you're not, you may be left with nothing.
 A reliable brokerage firm can make all the difference.
-Which is why a guide to the best brokerage firms will be helpful to understand which online stock trading companies charge the smallest trading fees and offer best customer service.
+Which is why a guide to the best brokerage firms will be helpful to understand which brokerages provide the best features, charge the lowest trading fees, and offer best customer service.

-FAQ on Brokerage firms and stock trading companies
+FAQs on Brokerage Firms & Stock trading companies

 Do I need a broker to invest?